Shuta-syd/DES02-PiRacer-instrument/docs/Startup-Routine.md

 ## RPi Start-up routine
 ### Intro
+On UNIX Systems there are several several approaches to achieve a "Start-Up-Routine" , depending on the specific needs and the Unix flavor you are using (e.g., Linux, macOS, Rasbrian).
+Common methods are:

+    Startup Scripts (init.d or systemd):
+        System V Init (init.d): On older Unix systems like CentOS 6 or Debian 7, you can create startup scripts in the /etc/init.d/ directory.
+These scripts typically include start, stop, and restart commands for your services.
+Use the chkconfig or update-rc.d command to manage their runlevels.
+        Systemd: On modern Linux distributions like Ubuntu 16.04+ or CentOS 7+, systemd is the init system.
+You can create unit files in /etc/systemd/system/ or /lib/systemd/system/.
+Use systemctl to enable, start, stop, or manage services.

+    Cron Jobs:
+        You can use the cron scheduler to run scripts or commands at specific times or intervals.
+Use the crontab command to edit the user-specific cron jobs or add scripts to the /etc/cron.d/ directory for system-wide tasks.

+    User-Specific Startup Scripts:
+        For tasks that should run when a user logs in, you can add commands or scripts to the user's .bashrc, .bash_profile, .profile, or equivalent shell startup files.

+    Global Startup Scripts:
+        To execute tasks for all users when they log in, you can add commands or scripts to global shell startup files like /etc/profile or /etc/bash.bashrc (location may vary depending on the Unix distribution).

+    Startup Services (rc.local):
+        On some Unix systems, you can add custom commands or scripts to the /etc/rc.local file, which runs at the end of the system's boot process.

+    Initramfs Scripts:
+        For more advanced startup tasks or customization of the early boot process, you can create custom initramfs scripts.
+This is typically done by experienced system administrators and requires a good understanding of the boot process.

+    Using daemons and Supervisors:
+        Some applications may come with their own daemon management scripts or supervisor tools (e.g., supervisord, runit

 One .sh file starts from .service that will start the other following .sh files
 ### app/dashboard
 Start-up routine for dashboard